alfdingus/i-can-not-do-this-/README.md

 ![arduino tinkercad](https://user-images.githubusercontent.com/95000041/143492339-8610c5c0-6db6-4d1f-aa63-588d4a040aed.png)

 I tried experimenting on tinkerCAD and got an LED to light up! :] I didn't really know how to take it forward though, so i decided to recreate it on minecraft using their redstone circuit mechanics.
 It was alot easier using "materials" i was familiar with, while still trying to recreate the arduino circuits we learnt about in class.
-I feel like an instructional guide using minecraft terminology would be quite funny in helping someone learn about creative computing, kind of like side-quests in a game.

 First, i made the breadboard